pndni/Charge_GM_WM_Properties_Pipeline/README.md

 NB.
 The subject name cannot contain spaces.

+NB.
+We assume that your data is oriented correctly for FSL.
+See [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Orientation%20Explained) for more information.

 ## Workflow 1 (prefered)

 1. If singularity 2.5.2 or greater is not installed on your system then [install singularity](#Installing-Singularity)